whastings/devnotes/topics/redux.md

   * Domain data: i.e. models, e.g. todos
   * App state: e.g. is loading data
   * UI state: e.g. modal is open
+    * Note: It's fine to keep UI state local to a component if it isn't used outside it and wouldn't be that valuable for time traveling
 * Don't try to make state shape match UI structure
   * Instead, design shape around domain data and app state
 * Benefits